Cannapause- Cannabis for Menopause

 Research and What We Know Thus Far

-While there is not a lot of research surrounding cannabis and menopause due to the prohibition of marijuana around the world, based on what we do know, the endocannabinoid system plays a huge part in menopause and the side effects that occur.
+While there is not a lot of research surrounding cannabis and menopause due to the prohibition of cannabis around the world, based on what we do know, the endocannabinoid system plays a huge part in menopause and the side effects that occur.
 Estrogen levels are directly related to the endocannabinoid levels in a woman’s body.
 Ironically both endocannabinoid and estrogen levels peak during ovulation.
 When ovulation does not occur (such as during menopause), side effects such as ones listed above can occur.
 Estrogen is also responsible for regulating FAAH (Fatty Acid Amind Hydrolase) which is the enzyme that correlates with the endocannabinoid Anandamide and helps to control endocannabinoid levels within the body.

 A Healthy Endocannabinoid System is Key